Illinois GED and HiSET Requirements

 - Enrolled: You cannot be enrolled in an accredited high school or be a high school graduate.

-- Online Testing: Yes, you can take the GED and HiSET online in California.
+- Online Testing: Yes, you can take the GED and HiSET online in Illinois.

 -